Lie groups of controlled characters of combinatorial Hopf algebras: Instructive examples of controlled character groups

 \begin{setup}[Generating series of Chen-Fliess operators] Fix a finite, non-empty alphabet $X = \{ x_0 , \ldots, x_m\}$ and denote by $\R \langle \langle X\rangle \rangle$ the set of mappings $c \colon X^* \rightarrow \R$.
 One interprets elements in $\R \langle \langle X\rangle \rangle$ as formal series via $c= \sum_{\eta \in X^*} (c,\eta)\eta$ and identifies these series as the generating series of the Fliess operators.
 Now adjoin a new symbol $\delta$ (formally the generating series of the identity) and set $c_\delta = \delta + c$ for $c\in \R\langle \langle X\rangle \rangle$. \end{setup}

 \begin{ex}[A Fa\`{a} di Bruno type Hopf algebra \cite{MR2849486}] We use the notation as in \ref{setup: genseries}.
 For $\eta \in X^* \cup \{\delta\}$ define the coordinate functions

 Define the commutative $\R$-algebra of polynomials $A = \R[a_\eta \colon \eta \in X \cup \delta]$, where the product is defined as $a_\eta a_\gamma (c_\delta) = a_\eta (c_\delta) a_\gamma (c_\delta)$.
 Then one can construct on $A$ the structure of a graded and connected Hopf algebra such that the character group corresponds to the group of Fliess operators.
-Note that we are deliberately vague here and refer to \cite{MR2849486,MR3278760} for further details.
-Further, an explicit description of a combinatorial basis for this Hopf algebra was given in \cite{DuffautEspinosa2016609}.
-Hence the Hopf algebra $A$ is a right-handed combinatorial Hopf algebra. \end{ex}
+Note that we are deliberately vague here and refer to \cite{MR2849486,MR3278760} and \cite{DuffautEspinosa2016609} for an explicit description (even of a combinatorial basis).
+Hence $A$ is a right-handed combinatorial Hopf algebra. \end{ex}

-The character group $\Char{A}{\R}$ group was considered in control theory ``as an infinite-dimensional Lie group'' (cf.\ \cite[Section 5]{1411.0222v1}, where the treatment is purely algebraic, the Lie group structure should be the one from \cite[Theorem A]{BDS16}).
+The group $\Char{A}{\R}$ group was considered (formally) in control theory ``as an infinite-dimensional Lie group'' (cf.\ \cite[Section 5]{MR3628306}).
+It's Lie group structure should be the one from \cite[Theorem A]{BDS16}).
 Now characters in $\Char{A}{\R}$ which satisfy

 correspond to locally convergent series as explained in \cite[p.\ 442]{MR2849486}.
 It was shown in \cite[Theorem 7]{MR2849486} that these bounded characters form a subgroup of the character group $\Char{A}{\R}$.
 Hence, a detailed analysis should show that the Hopf algebra together with the growth bounds \eqref{eq: gb:CHen} form a control pair.
 Thus we expect to obtain a Lie group of controlled characters by applying Theorem \ref{thm: controlled Lie group} which is of interest in control theory.
 Details of this construction are beyond the scope of the present paper, as they require a detailed understanding of the results in \cite{MR2849486,MR3278760,DuffautEspinosa2016609}.
 We hope to provide details and a discussion of possible applications in future work.